Structure and Features

 Here, you will learn nothing about candlestick patterns, canned explanations of support and resistance, or other such ineffective means of market analysis.

 A wide range of trading education platforms highlight theoretical or business-oriented content (explaining how “insiders” work or other materials that fail to conclude, etc.).
 And while it may all be interesting, it does not, in essence, help you to trade better.

-Our methods are the result of years of exploration and portfolio management.
+Our methods are the result of years of exploration and active management.
 Like most experienced technical traders, we understood that measuring crowd behavior and chart literacy was the key to doing so.
 And while much has been written in terms of price action, few explanations satisfied our desire in terms of pinpointing reversals, or knowing what our possibilities were when price began displaying certain behaviors.